Top 10 Sammy Hagar 70s Songs

 # 1 – Red

-We close out our top 10 Sammy Hagar 70s songs list with the song entitled “Red.”
+We close out our top 10 Sammy Hagar 70s songs list with the song “Red.”
 The song was released on the album entitled Sammy Hagar.
 The album was released in 1977.
 Red was the opening track on the album.
 It would also become the opening song Sammy Hagar would utilize during his live performances.
-It was the perfect opening song with its driving beat that gets more intense with each slamming guitar chord that creeps in one by one.
+It was the perfect opening song with its driving beat that gets more intense with each slamming guitar chord that creeps in.
 Surprisingly, this song has not been used in many motion pictures because it’s the perfect opening sequence song.
-One of Sammy Hagar’s all-time great recordings.
+It is one of Sammy Hagar’s all-time great recordings.

 Sammy Hagar 70s Songs Written In Montrose